Govind-techie/LeetCode/README.md

 - **Problem 572: Subtree of Another Tree**
   *Check whether one binary tree is a subtree of another.
 Solved using recursion and the helper function to check tree equality.
 Time complexity is **O(m * n)** in the worst case.*

+- **Problem 112: Path Sum**
+  *Given a binary tree and a target sum, determine if the tree has a root-to-leaf path such that the sum of the node values equals the target.
+Solved using DFS with recursive subtraction of node values from the target sum.*

 ---

 ### 🔥 Medium Problems